No American Indian Elder should live in isolation. No American Indian Elder should go hungry.

 Generation after generation has broken this promise.
 It's time to end the cycle.

 Change begins with you.
 You can make a pledge today to remember the history of Native Americans in the United States, celebrate the strength of American Indian culture today, and get informed about how to build strong self-sufficient American Indian communities for tomorrow.
+Sign the pledge to help keep Native American languages, history, art, culture, and traditions alive!

 people of all creeds and races have signed this simple pledge to Remember.
 That's a start, but not nearly enough.